postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ### Switching between accounts

 You can sign in to multiple accounts at the same time in Postman.
-Select your user avatar in the top right to toggle between accounts or select __Add a new account__ to sign in with another one.
+Select your user avatar in the top right to switch between accounts or select __Add a new account__ to sign in with another one.

 ## Updating your account and profile settings